virtualcitySYSTEMS/map-ui/plugins/@vcmap-show-case/switch-map-callback-example/README.md

 # @vcmap-show-case/switch-map-callback-example

-This plugin adds a MapSwitcherCallback to the uiApp.
+This plugin demonstrates the concept of `VcsCallback` by adding a MapSwitcherCallback to the uiApp.

-This can be used to switch the map i the ContentTree, on Click of an Item.
+This can be used to switch the map i the ContentTree, on Click of a ContentTreeItem.

 ```json